KKSW

-KKSW is a radio station in Lawrence, Kansas, broadcasting to the Topeka and Kansas City areas on 105.9 FM.
+KKSW (105.9 MHz) is a radio station in Lawrence, Kansas, broadcasting to the Topeka and Kansas City areas.
 The station offers a Top 40/CHR format.
+Studios are located on West 6th Street in Lawrence, and its transmitter is located west of Lecompton.

 History

-On August 20, 1963, KLWN-FM first signed on.
+On August 20, 1963, KLWN-FM first signed on as the FM adjunct of KLWN.
 Its original purpose was a full-time signal to broadcast weather, sports, and other information, including things like school closings.
 The FM station was originally run by a tape, at that time the station's most popular programming was University of Kansas or Lawrence High football games.

 The station started with technical facilities of 17 kW on 105.9 MHz.
 From 1963 to 1974, both stations shared the same studio.
 KLWN-FM essentially simulcast the AM during daylight hours until 1972.
 In 1972, the staff began a separate rock programming that was broadcast in the overnight hours, first after the AM sign-off, and then it was pre-taped and replayed the next day at 3 PM, later noon.
 On April 1, 1974, an addition to the station allowed the AM to move into a new studio (complete with an interview room) and the FM to have the old one.
 For several years, "The Music Station 106" was the FM on-air name.
 Then on July 31, 1979, KLWN-FM received the new calls of KLZR and was authorized to increase power to 100 kW.
 The new 550-foot tower was completed and the new transmitter was put in use in December.

-Up through to the mid-1980s, KLZR (sometimes then referred to by on-air disk jockeys as "Lazer Rock") heavily featured a new wave format, with artists such as Icehouse, Split Enz, Mi-Sex, and The Cure, as well as Elvis Costello, The Tubes, and Joe Jackson.
+Up through to the mid-1980s, KLZR (sometimes then referred to by on-air disk jockeys as "Lazer Rock") heavily featured a new wave music format, with artists such as Icehouse, Split Enz, Mi-Sex, and The Cure, as well as Elvis Costello, The Tubes, and Joe Jackson.